aberman/pooly/README.md

 ### Recent changes

 #### 11/23/2011
+* Simplified architecture and now allow pooly_sup to be passed the config file to allow other OTP applications to supervise pooly.
+To do this, supervise pooly_sup and pass it the file name for the pooly configuration.
 * Changed application to look for an environment variable to tell it where the pooly.conf file is located.
 This should improve portability when included in other applications.

 #### 8/14/2011